 Do they present properties to a high quality?

 Check the details of properties they are currently selling.
 Are the pictures of a good quality?
 Are properties presented as attractively as possible?
 Are the descriptions accurate?
 Do you have confidence that the agents will present your property in the best possible light?

-Estate agents will usually charge between 1% and 3% of the final sale value of the property as commission.
+Estate agents will usually charge between one per cent and three per cent of the final sale value of the property as commission.
 In some cases, you can haggle to get the fee down, but this may end up being a false economy.
 Remember, your estate agent works on a commission and you want them to be motivated to sell your property fast.
 By haggling too low, you may be taking away much of the incentive the estate agent needs to focus on your sale.
 Agree a fee that provides a fair deal for both parties.
 One tactic could be to pay the full fee if the agent achieves the full asking price and a sliding scale downwards if a lower price is achieved.